Academic Catalog

 ART 35900 Advanced Sculpture: Selected Topics (LA)

 Content topics vary in order to engage students in advanced approaches to contemporary sculpture.
 Students will build on work developed in intermediate sculpture classes, while establishing a more independent approach to their studio practice.
-May be repeated twice for a total of Prerequisites: Any ART 25xxx.
+May be repeated twice for a total of 12 credits.
+Prerequisites: Any ART 25xxx.
 (IRR)

 4 Credits